Sindoraii/rsschool-cv/cv.md

 Web Development is very interesting for me, because
 I can see result of my working.
 I`m learning CSS,HTML,JS and React at now.
-I know is not a simple way,
+I know it is not a simple way,
 but I am prepared to hard work for better my skills.

 I have strong motivation to get any job for experience.Nowadays, it is a main goal.